Naval Air Station Brunswick: Closure

 After being listed on the 2005 Base Realignment and Closure list, NAS Brunswick began preparing itself for shut down with a mandated September 2011 closure date.
 In May 2008, Captain Will Fitzgerald relieved Captain George Womack, becoming NAS Brunswick’s 36th and final Commanding Officer, and was tasked with the responsibility of closing the base.
 In September 2008, NAS Brunswick hosted the 33rd Great State of Maine Air Show for the last time, which boasted an attendance of more than 150,000 people from the local area and out of state.
-The air show will be held again in August 2017, without the support of a military base.
+The air show was held again in August 2017, without the support of a military base.
 In November 2008, the Patrol Squadron 8 Tigers were the first Fleet Air Wing Five squadron to permanently leave NAS Brunswick on deployment, scheduled to return to their new home port of NAS Jacksonville, Florida.
 May 2009 saw the last squadron Changes of Command held on base when the reins of the Patrol Squadron 26 Tridents and the Fleet Logistics Support Squadron 62 Nor’Easters (having since been renamed the Nomads) were handed over to new Commanding Officers.
 In June 2009, the "Red Lancers" Patrol Squadron 10 departed Brunswick for their new home port of NAS Jacksonville, followed by Special Projects Patrol Squadron 1 and Fleet Logistics Support Squadron 62 in July.
 The last squadron to leave NAS Brunswick was Patrol Squadron 26, which made their final departures late November 2009.
 Prior to its closure, there were approximately 1681 officers, sailors, and civilian employees actively working on base.

-December 23, 2009 marked the last day of Navy Reserve activity at NAS Brunswick when the Navy Operational Support Center lowered the National Ensign and closed its doors for the last time.
+December 23, 2009, marked the last day of Navy Reserve activity at NAS Brunswick when the Navy Operational Support Center lowered the National Ensign and closed its doors for the last time.
 Captain Scott F. Walton, the NOSC Commanding Officer, had previously been the last C.O. of Patrol Squadron VP-92 Minutemen, a Navy Reserve squadron made up of many local Maine citizens.
 VP-92 operated out of NAS Brunswick from 1996 to 2007.

-At an onsite ceremony on May 31, 2011 the base was officially decommissioned.
+At an onsite ceremony on May 31, 2011, the base was officially decommissioned.
 Navy officials handed over the remaining property to the Midcoast Regional Redevelopment Authority.
 Property is being redeveloped for civilian use as Brunswick Landing.
 This started with the opening of the Brunswick Executive Airport.
 Southern Maine Community College has built a new campus on the site.